Rajveer-29/Blockchain-ToDoList/README.md

 # Blockchain-ToDoList
-We're making our first project on blockchain, that is ToDo List.
+We're making our first project on blockchain, ToDo List.